GoXLR-on-Linux/goxlr-utility/personal-ui/PARITY_CHECKLIST.md

 - [x] Robot detailed controls: enable/style are native, plus arbitrary clamped sliders for low/mid/high gain, frequency, and width bands, waveform, pulse width, threshold, and dry mix backed by typed `SetRobot*` commands.
 - [x] Hard tune detailed controls: enable/style are native, plus arbitrary clamped sliders for amount, rate, and window backed by typed `SetHardTune*` commands; source remains an explicit advanced default button.

-Priority: partially implemented.
-The Effects page now has daily presets plus first-pass detailed sliders/style buttons; future Effects work should only go deeper if the missing advanced DSP parameters matter in day-to-day use.
+Priority: mostly implemented for daily personal use.
+Effects now has presets, amount/style controls, broad advanced defaults, and arbitrary sliders for the exposed typed DSP families; future work should focus only on guarded preset/file ergonomics or hidden Megaphone parameters if they become a real need.

 Implemented Effects detail chunk: